Incentives and Redistribution in Homogeneous Bike-Sharing Systems with Stations of Finite Capacity: Optimal Redistribution Rate

 The function $f(u)$ is not continuous in $u$.
 Hence, the ODE $\dot{u}=f(u)$ is not well defined and can have zero solutions.
 To overcome this discontinuity problem, it has been shown by \cite{gast-mama,gast-DI}, that this ODE can be replaced by a differential inclusion $\dot{u}_k\in F(u)$, where $F(u)$ is the convex closure of the set of values $f(u')$ for $u'$ in a neighborhood of $u$.
 This differential inclusion is a good approximation of the stochastic system as $N$ grows.
 In particular, as with classic ODE, if all the solutions of the differential inclusion converge to a fixed point, then their stationary measures concentrate on this point as $N$ goes to infinity, see \cite{gast-DI}.

 In our present case, the differential inclusion is

 To ease the presentation, the details of its construction are omitted.
 The construction is similar to Section~4.3 of \cite{gast-DI}.
-This leads to the following result. \begin{theorem} Assume that a truck moves bikes from the most saturated station to the most empty one at rate $\gamma N$.
+This leads to the following result. \begin{theorem} Assume that a truck moves bikes from the most loaded station to the least loaded one at rate $\gamma N$.
 If $x=\min(s{-}\lambda/\mu, K{-}s{+}\lambda/\mu)$ and $\gamma^*=2\lambda\frac{\floor{2x}-x}{\floor{2x}\floor{2x-1}}$ then the fixed point of the dynamical system~\eqref{eq:DI} satisfies: \begin{itemize} \item If $\gamma\ge\gamma^*$, then there is no problematic station. \item If $\gamma<\gamma^*$, the proportion of problematic stations decreases with $\gamma$. \end{itemize} \end{theorem} The quantity $\gamma^*$ is called the \emph{optimal redistribution rate}.
-Setting $\gamma=\gamma^*$ is not necessarily optimal in terms of cost but it corresponds to a knee of the performance: When $\gamma<\gamma^*$, the proportion of problematic station decreases almost linearly and is zero when $\gamma>\gamma^*$.
+Setting $\gamma=\gamma^*$ is not necessarily optimal in terms of cost but it corresponds to a key of the performance: When $\gamma<\gamma^*$, the proportion of problematic station decreases almost linearly and is zero when $\gamma>\gamma^*$.

 \begin{proof} Let us assume that $s\le K/2+\lambda/\mu$.
 The other case is symmetric and can be treated similarly.
 The proportion of problematic stations is non-increasing in the redistribution rate $\gamma$.
 We define the vector $u=(u_0,u_1,\dots,u_K)$ by